c2lugo/cse15l-lab-reports/lab-report-1-remote-access-and-filesystem-week-1.md

 ```
 In this we are trying to use the command `cat` while in the `/home` directory with no arguments.
 The `cat` command usually displays the contents of one or more files.
 Since we did not include any path to a file, it reads the user's input and reprints the input.
 This is not an error but shows the behavior of the `cat` command which reprints whatever you input whether that is a file or user input.

-2. `cat` used with a path to a directory as an argrument
+2. `cat` used with a path to a directory as an argument
 ```
 [user@sahara ~]$ cat lecture1/
 cat: lecture1: Is a directory
 ```
-In the current path `/home`, if we input the path `lecture1` as a argument, it will result in an error.
+In the current path `/home`, if we input the path `lecture1` as an argument, it will result in an error.
 It displays that the path we input `Is a directory`.
-The `cat` command can only print the contents of files and not folders/directorys.
+The `cat` command can only print the contents of files and not folders/directories.

 3. `cat used with path to a file as an argument
 ```